lustre-labs/lustre/pages/hints/rendering-lists.md

 experiencing any delay.
 The visual issue presents as a duplicate `a` cat image until image `b` is downloaded, at which point it replaces the first `a` image.

-> **Note:** Because the cat API returns a random image, it is possible for the final
+> **Note**: Because the cat API returns a random image, it is possible for the final
 > result to be a duplicate cat image.
 This is a different situation from the one
 > described above.
 Using the slugs from above, this situation would produce
 > a list `[a, a]`.